irvirty/irvirty.pages.dev/README.md

 • Extensions: new tab redirect, auto theme switcher (Firefox only).
 • WP: SimpleHomePage experimental theme for WordPress.
 • Website templates.
-• And other: tools, images, icons, CSS Art, AGI countdown timer ...
+• And other: images, icons, CSS Art, tools ...

 ---